 “So what is the concept of an ART HOSTEL?”

-– asked me one of my volunteers.
-She was studying art therapy and was the first person giving me this question straight.
+– asked one of my volunteers.
+She was studying art therapy and was the first person to give me this question straight.

 What are you looking for help with?